2-Nonenal and Avoiding That “Old People Smell”

 “Old people smell” is the characteristic ‘greasy, grassy odor’ most noticeable in nursing homes and long-term care facilities, beyond the smells of urine, feces, and spilled food.
 Many independent-living older adults also have it, though they may have become desensitized to it.
 Children and grandchildren are often more aware of it.

-Body odor can be influenced by eating foods such as onions, garlic, ginger, and certain spices, as well as by medications.
-However, “old people smell” mainly comes from 2-nonenal, a volatile compound formed by the oxidative breakdown of palmitoleic acid and vaccenic acid, which are two omega-7 unsaturated fatty acids that increase on the skin from about age 40 onwards [1].
+While body odor, in general, can be influenced by eating foods such as onions, garlic, ginger, and certain spices, and certain medications, “old people smell” comes mainly from 2-nonenal, a volatile compound formed by the oxidative breakdown of palmitoleic acid and vaccenic acid, which are two omega-7 unsaturated fatty acids that increase on the skin from about age 40 onwards [1].

 Compared to adults under 40, 2-nonenal can increase by up to 6-fold, though the exact reason is unclear [1].
 More omega-7 fatty acids or lipid peroxides on the skin correlate with higher 2-nonenal levels [1].
 Like other unsaturated fats, omega-7s are prone to oxidation.